nbogie/cyf-react-challenges/challenge-music-keyboard/README.md

 ## Task: Get the audio working

-- Write code which uses tones.js to make sounds when buttons are pressed.
-Keep it very simple.
+- Add code which uses tones.js to make sounds when buttons are pressed.
+Keep it _very_ simple.

+If you need a hint, [use the first example in the docs, here.](https://tonejs.github.io/)

 ## Task: Host your app

-It is only a prototype, but it is now time to host your app!

-Prove it works by viewing it on your phone!
-Share the URL with someone on Slack!
+Host your app and prove it works by viewing it on your phone!

-It is recommended you use Netlify to host: TODO: link instructions.
+We recommend you use Netlify.
+[Instructions are here](https://gist.github.com/nbogie/bf58a391fab6884f77a6adec66047181).

-However, you could instead use something else: Heroku, or github pages, or codesandbox.io, or glitch.com, for example.
+(You can instead use Heroku to host, or github pages, or codesandbox.io, or glitch.com...)

+## End of basic challenge!

+Congratulations, you've finished the basics!

+- Send the URL of your hosted app to your team on Slack.
+- Make sure you can access it and play with it on a smartphone!
+- Celebrate!

 ## Advanced Challenge: make it change scale.